 "My department offers both theoretical and practical modules, which means you can gain and train your creative practical skills before you get a job.
 Every lecturer in the school is supportive, friendly and approachable and that helps students to build knowledge effectively."

 "Bangor University provides many chances for the students to get involved.
 I joined the culture challenge this year, and met my fantastic teammates!
-We have a lot of fun together and did well in the competition.
-It is really an unforgettable experience for me.
 Another great activity I was involved in is the exchange programme which is to help students to get international experience in other countries.
 It is easy join in: just submit your application form and then take part in interview.
 If you do well and pass the interview, then you get the chance to study aboard for a semester, a year or just a summer programme."Read Qinrui's full profile...

 "Bangor University as I believe is your best choice as you can learn a lot and gain useful academic knowledge, make good friends with teachers and locals, and enrich your life experiences."